 We now turn our attention to the in-plane magnetic response of alternating-twist multilayer systems.
-As shown in Sec.~\ref{sec:MagneticMoment}, an in-plane magnetic field emerges from the layer-discriminated electric field in the form
+As shown in Sec.~\ref{sec:MagneticMoment}, an in-plane magnetic field is generated by a layer-discriminated electric field of the form

-where $\e_\ell$ denotes any vector in the basis of the layer space.
+where $\e_\ell$ denotes the unit vector associated with layer $\ell$ in the layer-space basis.
 The magnitude $B$ of the magnetic field is thus given by the relation $i\omega a B=E_0$.

-In the remainder of this section, we will discuss the in-plane magnetic response of tetralayer $(N=4)$ and pentalayer $(N=5)$ systems.
-For completeness, we also briefly review the trilayer case $(N=3)$, derived in our previous work.
-To be more general, we will denote the in-plane current operator by two sub-indices, $\J_{\ell}\to\j_{\ell\ell}$ in order to also discuss ``vertical" current densities $\j_{\ell\ell'}$ with $\ell\neq\ell'$; see Appendix \ref{app:decoupling}.
-Since the magnetic response is always parallel or antiparallel to the applied magnetic field, we will suppress the boldface vector notation when the symbolism can be self evident.
+In the remainder of this section, we apply the general formalism to the tetralayer and pentalayer systems, which illustrate the behavior of even- and odd-layer alternating-twist multilayers, respectively.
+For completeness, we also briefly review the trilayer case, derived in our previous work \cite{Margetis24}.
+For a more compact notation, we denote the in-plane current operator by two layer indices, $\J_{\ell}\to\j_{\ell\ell}$, which allows us to include ``vertical'' current densities $\j_{\ell\ell'}$ with $\ell\neq\ell'$; see Appendix~\ref{app:transformation}.
+Since the magnetic response is always parallel or antiparallel to the applied magnetic field, we suppress the boldface vector notation whenever no ambiguity arises.